akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   (i.e. by using "merge preferred" or any other variation of the fan-in stages).
 @@@

+### Delivery guarantees

+Stream refs utilise normal actor messaging for their trainsport, and as such provide the same level of basic delivery guarantees.
+Stream refs do extend the semantics somewhat by demand re-delivery and sequence fault detection; in other words:

+- messages are sent over actor remoting
+  - which relies on TCP (classic remoting, or artery tcp) or Aeron UDP for basic redelivery mechanisms
+- messages are guaranteed to to be in-order
+- messages can be lost, however:
+  - a *dropped demand signal* will be re-delivered automatically (similar to system messages)
+  - a *dropped element* signal* will cause the stream to *fail*

 ## Bulk Stream References

 @@@ warning